 Performance and Visual Quality

 This page features performance and visual quality adjustments that will maximize your project’s details and beauty with Varjo headsets.
-Below are listed tips that will help to achieve best image using bionic displays without losing performance.
-Please note that some of the features are not yet available for the Varjo Unreal Plugin.
-Instanced Stereo and Vignette and are only available for Varjo Unreal Engine version.
+Below are tips that will help to achieve best image using bionic displays without losing performance.
+Please note that some of the features are not yet available for the Varjo Unreal plugin.
+Instanced Stereo and Vignette and are only available for the Varjo Unreal Engine version.
 Notes are added in the corresponding sections.